temporenc/temporenc/README.rst

   ISO 8601) , while others cannot (e.g. Unix time).
 Some are human readable (e.g. ISO 8601), some are not (e.g. *temporenc*).

+  *Temporenc* provides just a different trade-off that favours encoded space and flexibility over human readability and parsing convenience.

 * What's so novel about *temporenc*?

   Not much, to be honest.